-In Florida, you can get up to 0.5% cash back after closing — just for finding a fantastic real estate agent through Clever!
-And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1%.
-The average Clever seller saves $9,000!
+In Florida, you can get cash back after closing — just for finding a fantastic real estate agent through Clever!
+And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1.5%.
+The average Clever seller saves $7,000!

 Florida Retirement Taxes